blaisebarrette/QR-Code-generator-ULP-for-Fusion-electronic/README.md

 ## Usage

 1. In Eagle/Fusion360 Electronics, open your PCB design
-2. Run the ULP script:
+2. Run the ULP file:
-   - In Eagle: `File > Run ULP > qrcode_generator_XXX.ulp`
-   - In Fusion360: `Tools > Run ULP > qrcode_generator_XXX.ulp`
+   - Type `RUN qrcode_generator_mac` (for MacOS)
+   - Or `RUN qrcode_generator_win` (for Windows)

-3. In the dialog window:
+3. In the dialog:
    - Enter the URL for your QR code
    - Choose the size (in mils)
    - Select the destination layer

-4. Click OK to generate the QR code

-## QR Code Placement

-The QR code is automatically positioned in the lower-left quadrant of your board:
+The QR code will be automatically placed in the lower-left quadrant of your board.
-- Default position is calculated based on QR code size
-- Position is automatically adjusted for bottom layers
-- No manual positioning required

 ## Technical Notes